Jank8/FlairX-Mod-Manager/FlairX-Mod-Manager/USER_MANUAL.md

 ### Mods won't activate
 - **Check file system**: Both directories must be on NTFS drives
 - **Verify paths**: Check Settings for correct folder paths
-- FlairX will ask for admin rights automatically when needed
+- FlairX will ask for admin rights automatically on start

 ### Missing thumbnails
 - Ensure each mod folder has a file with "preview" in the name (JPG or PNG format)